-Wondering how to get your product in stores?
 It starts with the ChicExecs definition of marketing, which encompasses overall consumer brand awareness and brings consumers to your brand specifically from social media and PR channels.
-With the right strategy, your social media and PR marketing heavily influences retail placement.
-Here are three quick tips that show how marketing can help pitch your product to a store:
+With the right strategy, effective social media marketing, and your PR marketing heavily influence retail placement.
+Here are three quick tips that show how marketing can help pitch your product to a store.

 1. Compile All Brand Awareness